 In order to open your very own CrossFit affiliate, you have to first become a certified Level 1 coach.
 Once you have your credential you can fill out the application and essay that should include information about your background, experience with CrossFit, what the affiliation means to you, why you want it, and what you would like to achieve in having your own affiliated box.
 You must then provide your desired location, proof of insurance (for U.S. affiliates), payment for the first year, and sign the annual license agreement.
 Once these steps are completed you are an official affiliate.
 Begin the Level 1 certification and affiliate application process, here.

-What TeamUp tools can help me manage my CrossFit box?
+What tools in TeamUp's CrossFit management software tools can help me manage my CrossFit box?

-While every TeamUp tool and feature can help you manage your CrossFit box, here are a few that stand out, especially for new owners:
+While all of TeamUp's CrossFit management software tools and features can help you manage your CrossFit box, here are a few that stand out, especially for new owners:

 Online booking system

-If your customers want to book a class, but that session is full, they can sign up for the automated waitlist.
+If your customers want to book a class, but that session is full, they can sign up for the automated waitlist from the customers' TeamUp CrossFit booking app.
 Once one of your customers cancels (in advance) the first customer on the waitlist will be automatically registered for the class.
-Having an online booking system eliminates your customers' need to contact you in order to secure their spot in the class.
+Having an onlinecrossfit client management software eliminates your customers' need to contact you in order to secure their spot in the class.
 All they have to do is show up ready to go.

 Pay in advance

-An online booking system will also allow you to collect payment online before class.
+An online booking system with billing software, for CrossFit gym owners, it also allows them to collect payment online before class.
 No more chasing customers down for payments or worrying whether or not a customer will pay on time.
 Your system will bill your customers monthly and help you track payments without ever contacting your customer to inquire about payment status.
 It will also let you know if one of your customers' packages is running out and alert them to purchase a new one in order to keep coming to class.

 Track everything from your customers' progress and attendance to payments and referrals.
 Reporting is your one-stop shop to finding all data and information about your customers through the power of reports.
 Because all of your admin is now done online, you will be able to manage all of your customers, instructors, classes, and venues in one place.
 Rather than spending your time worrying about whether a customer has paid, or came to class, or has account credit to use, you can focus on offering the best workout experience at your box.
 All the information you need is waiting for you when you need it.